Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Overall, your fundraising plan should be:

-• Informative – almost all of it will be tables of numbers, dates and list of trusts and other funders
+• Informative – almost all of it will be tables of numbers, dates, and a list of trusts and other funders

 • Living – this is a working document that gets updated as often as every week during your project